 HubBox Software Development Kit (SDK) Integration

-This guide provides an overview of integrating HubBox pickup point functionality into custom-built ecommerce websites, headless commerce setups, or heavily customized platform checkouts using the HubBox Software Development Kit (SDK).
+This guide covers integrating HubBox pickup point functionality into custom-built ecommerce websites, headless commerce setups, or heavily customised platform checkouts using the HubBox Software Development Kit (SDK).

 Prerequisites

-The SDK integration typically involves several key pieces working together:
+The SDK integration involves several key pieces working together:

-1. Launch Experience UI (Retailer Built): You design and build the initial UI elements within your checkout that allow the customer to choose between Home Delivery and Local Pickup (e.g., buttons, toggles, radio options, or integrating pickup as a shipping method choice).
-Alternatively, you can also implement HubBox's web components for a toggle launch experience.
+1. Launch Experience UI - You design and build the UI elements within your checkout that allow the customer to choose between Home Delivery and Local Pickup (e.g., buttons, toggles, radio options, or a shipping method choice).
+Alternatively, you can implement this UI using HubBox's pre-built web components for a toggle launch experience.

-2. HubBox Map Widget (SingleWidgetManager): This core piece, managed by the HubBox @hubbox/single-widget-manager JavaScript library, loads and displays the interactive map and list of pickup locations within an iframe.
+2. HubBox Map Widget (SingleWidgetManager) - The core piece, managed by the @hubbox/single-widget-manager JavaScript library, loads and displays the interactive map and list of pickup locations within an iframe.
 It can be presented either embedded directly on the page or within a modal pop-up.

-4. Event-Driven Communication: Your frontend JavaScript interacts with the SingleWidgetManager using a publish/subscribe event system (events.subscribe, events.emit) to trigger searches, open the widget, and receive data about the user's selection.
+3. Event-Driven Communication - Your frontend JavaScript interacts with the SingleWidgetManager using a publish/subscribe event system (events.subscribe, events.emit) to trigger searches, open the widget, and receive data about the user's selection.

-5. Configuration: Key settings like your configId (defining networks, styling), locale, and environment (sandbox/production) are passed during the initialization of the SingleWidgetManager.
+4. Configuration - Key settings like your configId (defining networks, styling), locale, and environment (sandbox/production) are passed during initialisation of the SingleWidgetManager.

-6. Backend Interaction (Retailer Built): Your frontend JavaScript needs to communicate the selected pickup point data (address, ID, network) to your backend server (e.g., via AJAX/Fetch).
+5. Backend Interaction (Retailer Built) - Your frontend JavaScript communicates the selected pickup point data (address, ID, network) to your backend server (e.g., via AJAX/Fetch).
 Your backend logic must then:

 • Update the user's session or cart/checkout object with the chosen location data and pickup flag.